A Convex Method of Generalized State Estimation using Circuit-theoretic Node-breaker Model: Nomenclature

-The classical GSE algorithm \cite{TE-GSE} was demonstrated on a small substation network using a linear DC grid model.
-When extended to nonlinear AC network models of power grids, the problem becomes non-convex and NP-hard to solve.
+The classical GSE algorithm \cite{GSE-DC-substation} was demonstrated on a small substation network using a linear DC grid model.
+When extended to nonlinear AC network models of power grids\cite{GSE-AC-nonlinear}, the problem becomes non-convex and NP-hard to solve.
 The approach in \cite{TE-WLSE-BDI} that adopts WLS estimation and identifies anomalous topology from residual-based hypothesis tests is also non-convex and can fail when multiple switch statuses are erroneous concurrently.
 More advanced works \cite{TESE-GSE-PMUabur}\cite{GSE-AC-nonlinear}\cite{convexTESE-SDP-weng}, which proposed NB-model based AC network-constrained GSE formulations have challenges as well.
 Among these works, \cite{TESE-GSE-PMUabur} assumes full observability of the network model using PMU data alone; however, this assumption is unrealistic in real-world grids where traditional SCADA RTU meters are still dominant.
-In separate work, \cite{convexTESE-SDP-weng} uses semidefinite programming (SDP) relaxation to obtain a convex GSE formulation, but SDP does not scale well to large-scale systems \cite{large-scale-SDP}.
+In separate work, \cite{convexTESE-SDP-weng} uses semidefinite programming (SDP) relaxation to obtain a convex GSE model, but SDP does not scale well to large-scale systems \cite{large-scale-SDP}. { While most existing models are unconstrained, some other works\cite{constrained-GSE1}\cite{constrained-GSE2} are built on constrained optimization problems with zero-injection buses included in equality constraints; however, most works \cite{constrained-GSE1}\cite{constrained-GSE2} do not guarantee convexity and are not robust estimators.}

-To motivate our method, we summarize the features and drawbacks of current estimation techniques in Table \ref{tab: features}.
-We find that challenges exist in other estimation methods in terms of i) input data applicability, ii) robustness to data errors, and iii) convergence guarantee and scalability.
+To motivate our method, we summarize the features and drawbacks of current techniques in Table \ref{tab: features}.
+We find that challenges exist in existing models in terms of i) input data applicability, ii) robustness to data errors, and iii) convergence guarantee and scalability.

-To address these challenges, this paper proposes \textbf{ckt-GSE}, a novel AC-network constrained generalized state estimation algorithm with a circuit-theoretic foundation.
-For comparison to other methods, it is shown in the last row of Table \ref{tab: features}.
-The method considers a realistic setting of data collection in today’s grid control rooms: 1) \statusmeass{} that are discrete measurements indicating on/off, and 2) \contmeass{} of voltage, current, and power measured by PMUs and RTUs.
-Taking this data as input, ckt-GSE performs a joint estimation of grid states and topology by incorporating the information from \statusmeass{} and \contmeass{} into an aggregated circuit of the power grid.
+To address these challenges, this paper proposes \textbf{ckt-GSE}, a novel AC-network constrained generalized state estimation (GSE) algorithm with a circuit-theoretic foundation.
+For comparison to other methods, the features of ckt-GSE are shown in the last row of Table \ref{tab: features}. { These features also motivate an informal task definition of ckt-GSE: